Integrated Medicine for Animals

 *Hahnemann, the founder of homeopathy, appeared to write vehemently against the concept of multiple therapies.
 However, I believe he was really very opposed to ‘irrational' and mindless combination of medicines or therapeutic approaches, rather than being against the rational and careful integration of therapies.

-Christopher, practising integrated medicine at the Alternative Vet, is a holistic vet of more than 40 years experience in integrated and holistic medicine, especially homeopathy and is willing to share experiences, understanding and ideas with veterinary colleagues, veterinary students and animal ‘owners’ on any aspect of vet holistic medicine.
+Christopher, practicing integrated medicine at the Alternative Vet, is a holistic vet of more than 40 years experience in integrated and holistic medicine, especially homeopathy and is willing to share experiences, understanding and ideas with veterinary colleagues, veterinary students and animal ‘owners' on any aspect of vet holistic medicine.
 The AVMC was the first dedicated holistic veterinary practice in the UK, founded in 1987.
 He offers holistic vet advice for each and every patient.

 N.B.
 Many of the therapies used at the AVMC are restricted to use by a fully-qualified veterinary surgeon (Veterinary Surgeons Act 1966).
 On this site, each page describing a therapy has a note, explaining this.